cuongng313/autonomous_ohmnilab_based_robot/README.md

 # CycloBot
+A complete workspace of the autonomous robot:
+ + Autonomous navigate to pre-defined points
+ + Can navigate auto or manual to people
 ## Connect to the robot:
 1. Turn on the robot
 2. Check the ip address of the robot: